Holindauer/TensorGo/README.md

     var tensor *Tensor = Eye(5)

 ### Partial()
-The Partial() function accepts a Tensor pointer and a string representing that cotains a python style slice.
+The Partial() function accepts a Tensor pointer and a string representing that contains a python style slice.
 The function returns a pointer to a new tensor that is a partial copy of the original tensor.
 The function will panic if the slice is not valid.